-Chocolate Orange Toffee Fudge: Milk chocolate fudge infused with orange zest and studded with milk chocolate toffee pieces.
-It’s a winning combination you don’t want to miss.
+This Chocolate Orange Toffee Fudge is a chocolate fudge infused with orange zest and milk chocolate covered toffee pieces.

 Yep, more fudge.

 The good news is that you at least know where to come for fudge recipes. 🙂

 So this fudge is made with TCHO Toffee and Sea Salt Chocolate.

 You don’t need to buy it if you don’t want to.

 This fudge has toffee pieces in it but I did like using the chocolate that had the toffee in it as well.